Academic research on police transparency

 FBI Criminal Justice Information Services

-Comprehensive annual data on officer deaths and assaults.
-Analysis shows no documented cases of officers harmed due to public scanner access.
+Annual data on officer deaths and assaults.
+The data shows no documented cases of officers harmed due to public scanner access.

 Key Finding: Zero documented cases of scanner-related officer harm in 70+ years of data.